Five ways to combat racism and prejudice

-How do you feel and react when you are the target a racial (or another social difference) prejudice?
+How do you feel and react when you are the target a perceived prejudice?

 How diverse is your social network?

-Distance yourself from jokes or statements that perpetuate racism and prejudice.
+2. Distance yourself from jokes that perpetuate racism and prejudice

 The least you can do is not encourage those jokes or statements.
 If it is safe enough, intervene with calm and honesty.